oktadev/okta-blog/_source/_posts/2017-12-04-use-kong-gateway-to-centralize-authentication.md

 - 2021-03-25: Updated with refreshed video and new github repo reference.
 Changes to this article can be viewed in [oktadeveloper/okta-blog#570](https://github.com/oktadeveloper/okta-blog/pull/570).
 ---

-**NOTE:** This video and code in this post has just been updated for 2021!
+**NOTE:** The video and code in this post has just been updated for 2021!

 A customer once asked me: "Hey – Can Okta integrate with Kong?"
 My first thought was: "What's Kong?"
 A Google result later, I was introduced to the [Kong API Gateway](https://getkong.org/) – an open-source API Gateway and Microservices management layer.